 Download the pack

-Download the pack from the download center.
+Download the pack for Orchestrator 2016 from here, on the download center.

 Register and deploy the pack

 After you download the integration pack file, you must register it with the Orchestrator management server, and then deploy it to Runbook servers and Runbook Designers.
-For the procedures on installing integration packs, see How To Install an Integration Pack.
+For the procedures on installing integration packs, see How To Add an Integration Pack.

 Deploy the Integration Pack